-Faculty who are teaching, or preparing to teach, Writing Flag courses are invited to participate in a two-day School of Undergraduate Studies workshop, May 8-9, 2017.
-Retreat participants will revise currently taught Writing Flag classes or develop new ones, creating syllabi, assignments, and feedback strategies that foster student writing skills.
+Faculty who are teaching, or preparing to teach, writing-intensive and/or cultural studies courses are invited to participate in a two-day School of Undergraduate Studies workshop, December 11-12, 2018.
+This retreat will focus on writing instruction and its intersection with cultural studies, making it appropriate for current or prospective instructors of the Cultural Diversity, Global Cultures, and/or Writing Flags.
+Retreat participants will revise currently taught Writing Flag or writing-intensive classes or develop new ones, creating syllabi that promote inclusion and access, assignments that encourage reflection, and feedback strategies that foster student writing skills.

 Participants will receive $1000 in the form of professional development funds.
-Participation is limited to 12 faculty members, who must commit to attending both full days, from 8:30 a.m.-4:30 p.m.
-To apply, please email the following information to Susan Schorn, UGS writing coordinator, at email@example.com by Friday, April 21, 2017:
+Participation is limited to twelve faculty members, who must commit to attending both full days, from 8:30-4:30 p.m.